 Chronic inflammation of the eyelid margin can damage nearby structures, leading to a cascade of other eye problems.
-Recognizing these early can prevent permanent damage.
+Early assessment can help reduce the risk of complications.
+Seek urgent care for severe pain, marked light sensitivity, or vision changes.

 Stye vs Chalazion